na-na-hi/renget/archive/ate-inventory.md

 A serrated tooth from the great serpent Ladon.
 Somewhat suppresses fatigue and the need to sleep when in use.

+>Gloves of Ruin (Rare Gauntlet)
+Silken scarlet gloves with fingertips that can sharpen into deadly claws at will.
+Imbues the effects of <Touch of Madness> upon the target.
+If the incarnation using this weapon does not possess the authority <Touch of Madness>, it will imbue the effects of that authority at level 1

 ##Authority Crystals